Seeing the Wizard’s Feet

 • logic loops back on itself

-That kind of nonsense isn’t chaos.
-It’s a different geometry.
+That isn’t chaos.
+It’s a different structure.
+Not straight lines.

-Some situations don’t resolve cleanly.
-They’re not fair, but they’re not unjust either.
-They’re just strange.
+Some situations don’t resolve properly.
+They’re not fair, but they’re not exactly unfair either.
+They just are.

 Looking behind the curtain 🎭🧠